rsmedrano-cloud/lucius-tui/README.md

 ## Features

 -   **Lightweight & Fast**: Built with Rust and `ratatui` for minimal resource usage and a responsive feel.

 -   **Context Engine (`LUCIUS.md`)**: Automatically finds and uses a `LUCIUS.md` file in your project's directory hierarchy to provide persistent system-level context to the LLM.

-- **Tool-use Loop**: Enables the LLM to interact with external tools (MCP servers) by generating tool calls, executing them, and incorporating the results into its responses.
+-   **Distributed Homelab Management (MCP)**: Lucius acts as a central control plane.
+It enables the LLM to interact with remote worker agents (built using `mcp-worker`) deployed across your homelab.

+    -   **Tool-use Loop**: The LLM generates command tasks, which Lucius pushes to a Redis queue.
+Remote `mcp-worker` agents pick up these tasks, execute them, and report results back to Redis.

 -   **Clipboard Integration**: Easily copy the last response from Lucius to the system clipboard using `Ctrl+Y`.

 -   **Model Management**: Switch between different local models, see connection status, and refresh the model list from within the UI.

 -   **Persistent Configuration**: Remembers your Ollama URL and selected model between sessions.

 -   **Modern UI**: A clean interface with rounded borders, padded text, and dynamic information display.

 ## Keybindings